 We decided to make jelly the other day.
 It’s so easy but Lyla very much enjoyed it and we were able to use in as a maths, science and healthy eating activity.
 Lyla counted the cubes as she split the jelly.
 She talked about what she observed happening to the jelly and why, we added fruit and talked about the importance of eating health and why, and we talked about what half looked like when Lyla put half the tin of fruit in the jelly.
 We then observed what happened to the jelly as it cooled in the fridge and why.
 See if you can observe any changers when making things.
 It could be cheese or ice cream melting, or bread going crispy when it’s toasted.
 Talk about how and why this is happening and send us the videos on Tapestry.

-This week’s home challenge is a 3D shape hunt.
-I have added a picture below of the 3D shapes you need to look for and the vocabulary that we would like you to use when talking about them.
+Let’s do a 3D shape hunt.
+I have added a picture below of the 3D shapes you can look for and the vocabulary that we would like you to use when talking about them.
 On Tapestry I have added a video of me talking about a resource I found that you may find useful to help teach your child about 3D shapes (3D shapes that you can make.
 See photo below), and a video of me talking to my daughter about 3D shapes using the vocabulary.
 We then went on a shape hunt so I’ve added a photo of what we found.
 Add your photos of your shape hunt to Tapestry and see if you can find more.
 We didn’t find any cones so see if you can.
-I can’t give you an orange stick this week so anyone who does the home challenge will get an orange heart sticker when you add your pictures to Tapestry. 🧡

 Here is the link to the 3D shapes I got from twinkl but there are lots of different ones to choose from.
 Log onto twinkl with the details at the very bottom of this page and search ‘3D shape nets’.
 Then choose which one you like the best to make.
 If you don’t have any card to stick them to, use a cereal box or something similar.
 Have fun. 😁